Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 I don't offer any magic and can't guarantee results.
 If you're in chronic pain you've probably been through more than enough disappointments in seeking effective healthcare; you wait to hear a realistic yet hopeful attitude.
 So, you're welcome.
 Here's the frontside: I rarely see a case in which we can't make a meaningful and lasting improvement in chronic pain through bodywork and/or through learning about the body through the special lens that trained hands plus extra eyes and ears provide.
+Sometimes these are modest gains.
+Occasionally they're revolutions.
+Often the most useful thing I can provide is recognition of the patterns you describe, answered with the names of specialist clinicians who may be able to support your case.

 headaches or migraines

-hypermobility disorders and related conditions
+hypermobility disorders and related conditions such as immune hypersensitivity, autoimmunity, and mast cell activation syndrome

 postural factors, injuries, overuse, and imbalances in strength and muscle tone